Table of Contents[Hide][Show]

 For me, exercises were enough in past pregnancies, though I had to rely on YouTube videos and exercises that friends had shared.
 Now, there are several specific programs created by DRA experts, and I’ll be using these after this little one arrives.
 In fact, many of you have recommended these programs in comments and in social media (if you’ve used either one, please let me know in the comments and share your experience!)

-Fit2b: A family-friendly workout membership that has specific videos for diastasis.
-I’m planning to use this one postpartum, but there are also some great resources for children’s fitness and the whole family.
+- Fit2b: A family-friendly workout membership that has specific videos for diastasis.
+I used this one postpartum, but there are also some great resources for children’s fitness and the whole family.

-MuTu: A 12- week focused program that addresses Diastasis as well as other pelvic health issues.
+- MuTu: A 12- week focused program that addresses diastasis as well as other pelvic health issues.
+Some of our Wellness Mama team have used it with great success.

 As with many aspects of nutrition, sometimes what you avoid can be just as important as what you do…

 Sources agree that many exercises specifically targeted at core strength should actually be avoided if a person has an abdominal separation.
-Movements like crunches, sit-ups and planks can actually make things worse instead of better:
+Movements like crunches, sit-ups, and planks can actually make things worse instead of better.
+To quote this article from MutuSystem.com:

 In fact, even if you don’t have diastasis recti, recent research suggests that isolation exercises like sit-ups and crunches are hard on the back and not effective anyway (Harvard Health agrees).